monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### Dropping failed elements

-Sometimes we would like to ignore elements that caused failure and keep going but if something fails in `Observable` operator (e.g. mapEval) the entire `Observable` is failed with this error.
+Sometimes we would like to ignore elements that caused failure and keep going, but if something fails in an `Observable` operator (e.g. mapEval), the entire `Observable` is stopped with a failure.

 ```tut:silent
 val observable = Observable(1, 2, 3)